joshlohx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 - On average, customers take approximately 105 days from the day they join Foodie-Fi to upgrade to an annual plan.

 ### 10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)

-To understand how the `WIDTH_BUCKET()` function works in creating buckets of 30-day periods, you can refer to this [StackOverflow](https://stackoverflow.com/questions/50518548/creating-a-bin-column-in-postgres-to-check-an-integer-and-return-a-string) answer.

 ```sql
 WITH trial_plan AS (